KawanRupasinghe/loyalty-discount-engine/README.md

 Under the hood this runs `dotnet test` with the TRX logger and writes to `./TestResults`.

+### View TRX in VS Code

+- Recommended extension: TRX File Viewer (see below to install)
+- After installing, right-click a `.trx` file → "Open With..." → select "TRX File Viewer"
+- Or just click the `.trx` file; the extension may register itself as the default editor

+Recommended workspace extension is declared in `.vscode/extensions.json`, so VS Code should prompt you to install it on open.

 ### GitHub Actions (CI)

 There are two workflows you may use in this repo: